-(ii) at the discretion of the LIDDA, a person who is directly involved in the delivery of services to people with ID or DD.
+(ii) at the discretion of the LIDDA, an individual who is directly involved in the delivery of services to people with ID or DD.

+(72) Supported employment--An IHSS that:

+(A) is assistance provided for a designated resident:

-(62) Supported employment--Assistance to sustain competitive employment for a person who, because of a disability, requires intensive, ongoing support to be self-employed, work from the person's residence, or perform in a work setting at which persons without disabilities are employed.
-Assistance consists of the following activities:
+(i) who requires intensive, ongoing support to be self-employed, work from the designated resident’s residence, or work in an integrated community setting at which people without disabilities are employed; and

+(ii) to sustain competitive employment in an integrated community setting; and

+(B) consists of:

-(A) making employment adaptations, supervising, and providing training related to the person's assessed needs;
+(i) making employment adaptations, supervising, and providing training related to the designated resident’s assessed needs;

-(B) transporting the person to support the person to be self-employed, work from the person's residence, or perform in a work setting; and
+(ii) transporting the designated resident between the NF and the site where the supported employment services are provided and as necessary to support the designated resident to be self-employed, work from the designated resident’s residence, or work in an integrated community setting; and

-(C) participating in SPT meetings.
+(iii) participating in SPT and IDT meetings.

-(63) Surrogate decision maker--An actively involved family member of a resident who has been identified by an IDT in accordance with Texas Health and Safety Code, §313.004 and who is available and willing to consent to medical treatment on behalf of the resident.
+(73) Surrogate decision maker--An actively involved person who has been identified by an IDT in accordance with Texas Health and Safety Code §313.004 and who is available and willing to consent to medical treatment on behalf of the resident.

-(64) Terminal illness--A medical prognosis that an individual's life expectancy is six months or less if the illness runs its normal course and that is documented by a physician's certification in the individual's medical record maintained by a nursing facility.
+(74) Terminal illness--A medical prognosis that an individual's life expectancy is six months or less if the illness runs its normal course and that is documented by a physician's certification in the individual's medical record maintained by a NF .

-(65) Therapy services--In accordance with 40 TAC §19.2703, assessment and treatment to help a designated resident learn, keep, or improve skills and functioning of daily living affected by a disabling condition.
+(75) Therapy services--In accordance with 40 TAC §19.2703(46) , assessment and treatment to help a designated resident learn, keep, or improve skills and functioning of daily living affected by a disabling condition.
 Therapy services are referred to as habilitative therapy services.
 Therapy services are limited to: